NEO-6M GPS Module with Raspberry Pi Pico using MicroPython

 Data Variables

-Then we will create a byte array object called buff to store the NMEA sentences.
+We create a byte array object called buff to store NMEA sentences, and initialize string variables to hold the GPS parameters.

 buff = bytearray(255)